mehrozafzal/AndroidArchitureExample/README.md

 There is mechanism for viewing history for user.
 It is maintained by using Shared Preference storage.
 Furthermore for the networking library I have used RETROFIT.
 Everything is custom designed.
-This project has been published for only 1 time so I have not made any commits.
-Finally you can easily download the project and review it.